|

 50 seats

-This session provides educators with the practical tools necessary to ensure that students with disabilities thrive in hands-on, career-connected environments.
-Join us for a dynamic session focused on moving beyond compliance to achieve true equity, access, and opportunity in Career and Technical Education (CTE).
-Participants will explore how to create a supportive atmosphere that elevates expectations.
-We will dive into the application of Universal Design for Learning (UDL), while also examining how Specially Designed Instruction (SDI) ensures students have equal access to quality education in their least restrictive environment.
-By the end of the session, you will be equipped to foster an environment where every student belongs, participates, and succeeds.
+This session provides educators with practical tools to help students with disabilities thrive in hands-on, career-connected environments.
+It emphasizes moving beyond compliance to achieve true equity, access, and opportunity in Career and Technical Education (CTE).
+Participants will explore how to create supportive learning environments that elevate expectations for all students.
+The session examines how Universal Design for Learning (UDL) can be applied effectively and how Specially Designed Instruction (SDI) ensures students have equal access to high-quality education in the least restrictive environment.
+By the end of the session, educators will be equipped to foster learning spaces where every student belongs, participates, and succeeds.

 Starts: